Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 How Heartbeat API works

-Heartbeat API uses the admin-ajax.php file located under “/wp-admin/admin-ajax.php“ to send AJAX calls for communicating with the web server.
+Heartbeat API uses the admin-ajax.php file located under “/wp-admin/admin-ajax.php “to send AJAX calls to communicate with the web server.

-The heartbeat API trigger pulses every 15 seconds to make sure there is a connection between the web server and web browser.
+The heartbeat API triggers pulses every 15 seconds to ensure a connection between the web server and the web browser.

 Each pulse executes one PHP script and thus makes one CPU call to the web server.
-If the pulse takes more than 30 seconds to get a response, WordPress throws a connection error.
+WordPress throws a connection error if the pulse takes more than 30 seconds to get a response.

 How To Monitor Heartbeat API